NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/2/README.md

 The `TechDocs` backend plugin runs a docker container with `mkdocs` installed to generate the frontend of the docs from source files ([markdown](https://www.markdownguide.org/)).
 If you are deploying `Backstage` using `Docker`, this means your application container will try to mount the `local docker daemon` and run another container internally to build the `HTML` assets it needs for publication.

-To avoid this causing problems during local development, we can set `techdocs.generator.runIn` in our `app-config.yaml` to `local` to instruct the `techdocs generator` that it should run `mkdocs` locally and not via `Docker`, which leaves our updated configuration element looking like this:
+To avoid this causing problems during local development, we can set `techdocs.generator.runIn` in our `app-config.yaml` to `local` to instruct the `techdocs generator` that it should run `mkdocs` locally and not via `Docker`, which leaves our updated configuration section looking like this:

 ```yaml
 techdocs: